Guidance

 Follow this guidance when providing your development plan data.

-Local planning authorities (LPAs) must create, publish and keep a timetable up to date for a local plan, minerals plan, waste plan, or supplementary plan created or updated using the new local plan system.
+Local planning authorities (LPAs) must create, publish and keep a plan timetable up to date.
+This applies to the following plans that you create or update using the new plan-making system:

 Providing your development plan data

-Take the following steps to provide your development plan data:
+Take the following steps to provide your local plan, minerals and waste plan, and supplementary plan data:

 1. Prepare your data